JayChase/semantic-kernel-function-app/README.md

 1. Run `azd up` so the open Azure OpenAI service is available.
 2. Start azurite **ctrl + shift + p** then **Azurite: start**
 3. Start debugging the function app **F5**
-4. Run the Angaul app:
+4. Run the Angular app:

 ```bash
 cd ng-web
 ng s --ssl --host
 ```

+ℹ️ if you are running locall ensure that the [Angular CLI](https://angular.dev/tools/cli#) is installed `npm install -g @angular/cli`

 ℹ️ use --host so you can open https://localhost:4200 in your local browser.